Typhoon Nari (2013)

-Typhoon Nari (/ko/), known in the Philippines as Typhoon Santi, was a strong and deadly tropical cyclone that first struck Luzon before striking Indochina in mid October 2013.
+Typhoon Nari, (Note: The name Nari (Korean: 나리, [ˈna̠(ː)ɾi]) was contributed by South Korea and means lily in Korean.) named Santi by PAGASA, was a strong and deadly tropical cyclone that first struck Luzon before striking Indochina in mid October 2013.
 The storm was the 41st depression and the 8th typhoon in the 2013 typhoon season.

 Meteorological history

 On October 8, 2013 the Japan Meteorological Agency (JMA) started to monitor a tropical depression, that developed within an area of low to moderate vertical windshear, about 1150 km to the east of Manila on the Philippine island of Luzon.
 The system was subsequently named Santi by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) as it moved along the southern edge of a subtropical ridge of high pressure.

 Later that day the United States Joint Typhoon Warning Center (JTWC) initiated advisories on the system and designated it as Tropical Depression 24W after the systems low level circulation center had started to consolidate.

 During the next day after central convection over the systems low level circulation centre had increased both the JMA and the JTWC reported that the depression had developed into a tropical storm, with the latter naming it as Nari.
 Nari ensued a period of rapid intensification in the Philippine Sea, with the Japan Meteorological Agency and PAGASA upgrading the system into a typhoon.
 Nari became a Category 3 major typhoon as it smashed ashore into Dingalan, Aurora.
 Power outages affected much of Central Luzon as the typhoon crossed the region.
 Five people were killed by falling trees and landslides from Nari as it weakened to a Category 2 typhoon on October 12.

 Within the Philippines a total of 15 people were left dead while 5 were missing, while total economic losses were amounted to be Php 12.3 billion (US$277.34 million).